chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240104-NSF-RAPID-POC-RA-DNA-Extractions.md

 ### [Protocol Link](https://github.com/chloe-gilligan/Gilligan_Putnam_Lab_Notebook/blob/master/protocols/20231208_zymo_DNA_miniprepplusKit_Protocol.md)

-### Extraction of 16 samples for NSF RAPID COTS project.
+### Extraction of 18 samples for NSF RAPID COTS project.
 These Pocillopora samples were collected in Mo'orea in May 2022 and all samples were fixed in DNA/RNA shield.
-18 samples

 ## Samples